algolia/autocomplete/packages/website/docs/autocomplete-js.md

 });
 ```

-You can use `sections` to recreate the wrapping layout:
+You can use `sections`, which holds the components tree of your autocomplete, to customize the wrapping layout.

 ```js
 import { render } from 'preact';